VillagerUnknown/VillagerCoin/README.md

 * The Diamond trade, giving 16 Gold Villager Coins (by default), has a 50% chance of being an Emerald trade giving 8 Gold Villager Coins (by default).
 These are the most rewarding trades available and they're configurable.

 _Trade modifications scale appropriately with the Vanilla trading values for professions.
 Some mods may use exaggerated values resulting in trades offering high value coins at a lower level.
 It is important for Villager Coin economies to use modded Villagers with appropriate trade values for the appropriate profession.
-If you are a fellow mod-maker and would like your custom Villagers to be compatible with Villager Coin please make sure you use the appropriate values for the appropriate levels._
+If you are a fellow mod-maker and would like your custom Villagers to be compatible with Villager Coin, please make sure you use the appropriate values for the appropriate profession levels._

+## Add-ons

+Additional features can be enabled with addons like Receipts, Ledgers, Coin Banks, and Coin Stacks.

+Check out the list of add-ons for Villager Coin at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons

-## Receipts
+### Receipts

 With add-ons, you can add craftable Receipts from multiple add-ons to record transactions.